splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/connect-traces-logs.rst

 Inject resource attributes
 ==================================================

-While the Java agent automatically generates and send logs through the Collector, you can still produce annotated logs using a compatible log library, so that logs can be collected manually or go through the Universal Forwarder.
+While the Java agent automatically generates and sends logs to Splunk through the Collector, you can still produce annotated logs using a compatible log library, so that logs can be collected manually or go through the Universal Forwarder.
 See :ref:`logs-intro-logconnect`.

 For example, you can inject resource attributes in your log statements, such as ``service.name`` and ``deployment.environment``.
 This requires defining the attributes you want to inject and configuring your logger manually.